Aestering/ENGG1340-Group-14-Project-/README.md

 - _Choose Difficulty:_ Select the right level to match your skills, from beginner to expert.

 **Controls**
-- _WASD Keys:_ Use these keys to change your snake's moving direction, navigating the game area to collect food and avoid collisions.
+- _WASD Keys:_ Use these keys to change your snake's moving direction, navigating the game area to collect food, whenever you reach the end of the wall you will come out from the other side, you can collide with the enemy.

 **_Compilation and Execution Instructions_**
 To play the game follow these simple steps